Test your Data Loss Prevention policies (preview)

-When you deploy a new policy, you should run it in test mode, and then use the view the reports for and any alerts to assess the impact.
-Test mode allows you to see the impact of an individual policy on all the items that are in the policies scope.
+When you deploy a new policy or need to modify an existing one, you should run it in simulation mode, and then review the alerts to assess the impact.
+Simulation mode allows you to see the impact of an individual policy on all the items that are in the policies scope without actual enforcement.
 You use it to find out what items match a policy.

-Test-DlpPolicies is a cmdlet that allows you to see what SharePoint Online and OneDrive for Business scoped DLP policies match/don't match an individual item in SharePoint Online or OneDrive for Business.
+Test-DlpPolicies is a cmdlet that allows you to see what DLP policies scoped to SharePoint and OneDrive match/don't match an individual item in SharePoint or OneDrive.

 Before you begin